aws-powertools/powertools-lambda-typescript/docs/index.md

 ## Installation

-The AWS Lambda Powertools TypeScript utilities follow a modular approach, similar to the official [AWS SDK v3 for JavaScript](https://github.com/aws/aws-sdk-js-v3){target="_blank"}.
+The AWS Lambda Powertools for TypeScript utilities follow a modular approach, similar to the official [AWS SDK v3 for JavaScript](https://github.com/aws/aws-sdk-js-v3){target="_blank"}.
 Each TypeScript utility is installed as standalone NPM package.

 [Installation guide for the **Tracer** utility](./core/tracer.md#getting-started)